 Textured Mid-Length Bob

 The best part?
 Styling is a breeze.
-A quick shot with a round-brush blow-dry—or just a spritz of a texture spray and some air-drying—yields that relaxed, done-without-trying vibe.
-I swear by Bumble and bumble’s Surf Spray for a little beachy grit.
-It’s the perfect cut when the cold weather cuts into your time and keeping your locks low-maintenance is a must.
+It only takes a round-brush blow-dry, or even a spritz of some type of texture spray and a little air-drying, to achieve that careless, like you-just-got-out-of-bed feeling.
+I am a vow of Surf Spray by Bumble and bumble a bit of beachy grit.
+It is the right cut when the cold air eats up your time and you need to have your locks at a low-cost.

 Platinum Sleek Glam